 Bro.
-Ken Boek, who accompanied us on this trip, has been very deeply impressed with the opportunities that exist in Mexico and has volunteered to attend the Institutio in Monterey this coming school year for the purpose of learning to speak Spanish more proficiently other brethren are doing likewise and our children can Our prayer is that such an experience will draw us and to help Bro.
+Ken Boek, who accompanied us on this trip, has been very deeply impressed with the opportunities that exist in Mexico and has volunteered to attend the Institutio in Monterey this coming school year for the purpose of learning to speak Spanish more proficiently and to help Bro.
 Juan Rodriguez, too.
 He will encourage one of his young Christian friends to go and study with him.
 He has had two years of college Spanish and with some more training and practice, be able to speak Spanish fluently.
 It is felt that scholarships can be obtained for these two young men and that they would be able to stay in the homes of some people we met in Monterey who work with retarded children.
-If this works out the way we hope it will, these young men would not need much help in order to further this
+If this works out the way we hope it will, these young men would not need much help in order to further this work.